tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 337: 4C F0 FD			JMP COUT1		; DISPLAY THE CHARACTER IF POSSIBLE

 33B: A6 34	CHK_P_MODE	LDX PECULIAR_MODE	; LOAD PECULIAR MODE FLAG IN X
-33D: E0 FF			CPX #$FF		; IS THE FLAG SET ?
-33F: D0 F4			BNE OUT0		; IF NOT, OUTPUT THE CHARACTER
+33D: 10 F6			BPL OUT0		; IF HIBIT NOT SET, THEN NOT IN P-MODE, OUTPUT THE CHARACTER

-341:		P_MODE
+33F:		P_MODE
 ```

 Now the only thing left to do is handle the "Peculiar mode".
 Because this mode is meant to be used with `PRINT` and `PRINT` only (while showing the lores screen), we need to check first if we're busy `PRINT`ing text or if we're doing something else like `LIST` for instance.
 If the command was `LIST`, we don't want to display weird characters.
 For example all the space characters (value 32) would be replaced with @ (value zero).